bashallc/home/README.md

 - currently being developed : Prelim reading of chest xrays with DICOMSR created with rating of observed pathologies

 AGFA Xero Healthcheck
-- currently being developed : Healthcheck of ZFP AGFA Xero dicom viewer using ChromeDriver
+- running in production : Healthcheck of ZFP AGFA Xero dicom viewer using ChromeDriver

 PACS Admin Toolkit 1.0
 - Beta Testing : PACS admin tools such as DMWL checker , API tester, DICOMweb, HL7 ORM sender + more